AhmedSeemalK/Enterprise-Inference/ida/README.md

 deploy_llm_models=yes
 `````
 Make sure to update the values in the inference-config.cfg file according to your requirements before running the automation.

+#### Deployment Authentication:
+   - **With Keycloak and APISIX**:
+      -  In this flow, Keycloak and APISIX are deployed to provide authentication, authorization, and API gateway functionality, ensuring secure and controlled access to the deployed AI models.
+   - **Without Keycloak and APISIX**:
+      - In this flow, the AI models are deployed directly within the Kubernetes cluster, without the additional security and API gateway layers provided by Keycloak and APISIX.
+This deployment option is suitable for scenarios where these components are not required or are handled separately.

 And then execute the script.